codeoverflow-org/chatoverflow-wiki/usage/Using-the-GUI.md

 That's why we have the **Better REPL**, an easy-to-use one-page dashboard, where everything can be controlled.

 ## Starting the Better REPL
-When using the GUI for the first time use the `[Advanced]` run configuration that packages the gui into the chatoverflow jar.
+When using the GUI for the first time use the `[Advanced]` run configuration that packages the gui.
+Make sure to reload sbt afterwards to make IntelliJ find and load the gui.

 For all further runs you may use the `[Simple]` run configuration which is way faster.

 Once the framework is running open http://localhost:2400/ in a browser and wait for the server status to display `Connected!`.
 Now click on `OPEN BETTER REPL`.